 Market Fresh is a concept for online grocery shopping and meal prep.
 The concept is Blue Apron meets Fresh Direct.
 Market Fresh is a full featured brick-and-mortar grocery store that is developing a delivery service.
 In addition to online shopping and delivery, this service should meet the needs of their target market: busy professionals who value good quality food.

 The main problem we started with was that existing online grocery shopping is still unappealing to the target market.
-In solving this problem, I am conducting research and designing solutions.
+In solving this problem, I conducted research and designed solutions.
 One of the first stage solutions was to implement recipes and meal planning from a full service grocery store.
 Where meal boxes only provide items for that meal, and grocery stores leave all of the meal planning to the customer, Market Fresh combines the approaches to make grocery shopping easy and more enjoyable

 My goal with this project was to take it through the complete Design Thinking Process - Empathize, Define, Ideate, Prototype, and Test - in order to evaluate the concept of the product.